 Model FHC-C Attachable 'Guitar Mike' for archtop, 'improved', with two slots and separate volume controller, chrome or gold-plated

 Model FHC-C Attachable pickup with two slots and 'Patent Number 2455046' stamped on the front face

 Model FHC-CLH left-handed version of FHC-C

 Guitar Mike - The name stamped on the the early versions of the DeArmond Models FH, FHC, FH-B and FHC-B pickups for archtop guitar and RH and RHC pickups for flat-top guitar.
-This included the flat-top pickups without visible poles and the archtop pickups with no slots, one, two, three and four slots.
+This included the flat-top pickups without visible poles and the archtop pickups with initially no slots and later two and eventually four slots.